groupvine/gv-doc/3-send/1-sendOnline.md

 <span class="sub g4s">

-Ask questions or gather information directly in your email by selecting one of the five types of Email Widgets (Text, Count, RSVP, Yes-No, Single/Multi-Choice) from the **Widget** menu.
+While composing your email, ask questions or gather information directly in your email by selecting one of the five types of Email Widgets (Text, Count, RSVP, Yes-No, Single/Multi-Choice) from the **Widget** menu.
 Use normal text in your email to ask the question related to an Email Widget.
 For more information about using Email Widgets, click [here](/5-widgets/1-ewIntro.md?[LINK-QARGS-DOC]#gv-5widgets-1ewIntro).

 </span> <!-- sub g4s -->

 <span class="free">

-Ask questions or gather information directly in your email by selecting one of the four preset types of Email Widgets (Text, Count, RSVP, Yes-No) from the **Widget** menu.
+While composing you email, ask questions or gather information directly in your email by selecting one of the four preset types of Email Widgets
+(Text, Count, RSVP, Yes-No) from the **Widget** menu.
 Use normal text in your email to ask the question related to an Email Widget.
 For more information about using Email Widgets, click [here](/5-widgets/1-ewIntro.md?[LINK-QARGS-DOC]#gv-5widgets-1ewIntro).

 </span> <!-- free -->